It has been two years since the devastating Australian bushfires of 2019-20. Now we need to find out how the bush is recovering- and you can help.

 Due to UNSW fieldwork volunteer requirements, this event is only open to ages 18+.

-For more information about the Big Bushfire BioBlitz, read this UNSW media release.
+For more information about the Big Bushfire BioBlitz, read this UNSW media release[Link will open in a new window].

 This work is supported by the Australian Government’s $200 million Bushfire Recovery Program for Wildlife and their Habitat.